insin/isomorphic-lab/README.md

 ##### Successful rendering

-For a regular, successful render, a `'react'` view will be rendered with the following locals:
+For a regular, successful Handler render, a `'react'` view will be rendered with the following locals:

 `title` - generated document title